divvungiellatekno/giellalt.uit.no/infra/GtlabRestart.md

-Should the system reboot and nginx not survive this reboot, see [how to restart nginx itself](RestartingNginx.html).
+Should the system reboot and nginx not survive this reboot, restart it with `sudo service nginx stop && sudo service nginx start`.

 There have been problems with rebooting gtlab.
 If you after (re)starting nginx do not see the nginx test page when opening [testing.oahpa.no](http://testing.oahpa.no) then try restarting iptables as well: